brianLeeson/422-Project1/test_cases/README.txt

 This folder contains various sample inputs meant to test the robustness of the sorting algorithm.

 generate.py -> this script writes the csv files.
 It creates random strings for names, random numbers for coding skills, and chooses randomly from a list of time availability combinations.
+This script should not be used any more, as it has already created the below sample class inputs.

 no_pairings_extreme.csv -> a classroom where every student has literally NO time availability, has listed "None" for every one of their meeting times.
 This situation is wildly unrealistic to happen in real-life.